For a shorter version of this discussion, see FAQ Email.

 For example, suppose you get an email message with the a virus that presents itself as an attachment called _Click_Me_For_Best_JokeEver.exe.
 Suppose you don't know this is a virus, and further suppose that your anti-virus has not yet been updated to identify this particular virus.
 You click the attachment, and it delivers the best joke ever, but it also secretly installs malicious software.

 This example may not specifically name any known virus, but it is not at all farfetched.
-Quoting Wikipedia on Malware: "Since 2003, the majority of widespread viruses and worms have been designed to take control of users' computers for black-market exploitation ..."
-See also: Formation of Botnets (from Wikipedia).
+Quoting Wikipedia on Malware: "Since 2003, the majority of widespread viruses and worms have been designed to take control of users' computers for illicit purposes ..."
+See also: Construction (from Wikipedia).

 If you run your email program sandboxed, then _Click_Me_For_Best_JokeEver.exe also runs sandboxed, and any changes it makes to the computer, or software it installs, will be confined to the sandbox.
 These changes will be discarded in their entirety as soon as you delete the sandbox.